mxcl/PromiseKit/Documentation/FAQ.md

 should be protected against are in fact *not* side-effects.

 Side-effects include: changes to global application state.
-They *do not* include chaging the view of a viewController.
-So protect against setting UserDefaults or modifying the application database, and don't bother protecting agsinst changing the text in a `UILabel`.
+They *do not* include changing the view of a viewController.
+So, protect against setting UserDefaults or modifying the application database, and don't bother protecting against changing the text in a `UILabel`.

 [This stackoverflow question](https://stackoverflow.com/questions/39281214/should-i-use-weak-self-in-promisekit-blocks)